Wheeler, new supervisors respond to ‘constitutional county’ label

 Ann Wheeler, chairman-elect of Prince William’s board of county supervisors, said she would repeal a “Second Amendment sanctuary” resolution if it were approved by the outgoing board.

 But it remained unclear this week what action the incoming board will take in response to a watered-down measure declaring Prince William a “constitutional county.”

-“Right now, we are still discussing that,” Supervisor-Elect Kenny Boddye, a Democrat who was elected in the Occoquan District, said Friday.
+“Right now, we are still discussing that,” Supervisor-elect Kenny Boddye, a Democrat who was elected in the Occoquan District, said Friday.
 “The language [of the approved resolution] changed significantly.”

 The revised resolution approved by outgoing supervisors Dec.
 11 didn't include the term “Second Amendment sanctuary” and omitted any promise that local funds would not be used to enforce state and federal gun laws.
 As a result, the measure does little more than affirm the board’s support and recognition of the Second Amendment rights of county residents pursuant to the state and federal constitutions.